CLTJared/Work-Day-Scheduler/README.md

-Each time block is color-coded to indicate whether it is in the past, present, or future Cliking a time block will allow the user to enter an event/information Clicking SAVE button will save information to local storage Refreshing teh page will show saved events persist
+Each time block is color-coded to indicate whether it is in the past, present, or future Cliking a time block will allow the user to enter an event/information Clicking SAVE button will save information to local storage Refreshing the page will show saved events persist

 # Installation
 [GitHub-Repo]url(https://github.com/CLTJared/Work-Day-Scheduler)